 Key Stage 3 curriculum and assessment

-Students will study the Cabot Learning Federation KS3 RE curriculum and will undertake a number of different enquiries across the three year KS3 period.
+Students will undertake a number of different enquiries across the three year KS3 period.

-In Year 7 students will be given the foundational knowledge of the major world faiths and will study the following topics:
+In Year 7 students will be given the foundational knowledge of the major world faiths.
+The KS3 curriculum is outlined below.

 Students will be assessed throughout the year and will complete two formal written assessment points.

 |Religious, philosophical and ethical studies in the modern world|